ANNUAL APPLICATION POSTMARK DEADLINE: February 1

 - Dissertation Second Letter of Recommendation: The second recommender should be chosen by applicant to speak specifically to applicant’s (1) personal qualities and commitments, (2) spiritual formation, (3) service to the church, and (4) scholarly promise.

-With the exception of transcripts, we prefer that you send most application materials by either uploading documents through our website or by e-mail attachments in either *.pdf or *.doc format to firstname.lastname@example.org by the annual deadline of February 1.
+With the exception of transcripts, upload application materials through our website in *.pdf format by the annual deadline of February 1.
+If you encounter problems, please email Pamala Collins at email@example.com.

 Duration of Award and Stipend